Portsmouth: Landmarks

 Portsmouth's long association with the armed forces is demonstrated by a large number of war memorials, including several at the Royal Marines Museum and a large collection of memorials related to the Royal Navy in Victoria Park.
 The Portsmouth Naval Memorial, in Southsea Common, commemorates the 24,591 British sailors who died during both World Wars and have no known grave.
-Designed by Sir Robert Lorimer, it was unveiled by George VI on 15 October 1924.
+Designed by Sir Robert Lorimer, it was unveiled by George VI (then Duke of York) on 15 October 1924.
 In the city centre, the Guildhall Square Cenotaph contains the names of the fallen and is guarded by stone sculptures of machine gunners by Charles Sargeant Jagger.
 The west face of the memorial reads:

 The city has three cemeteries: Kingston, Milton Road, and Highland Road.
 Kingston Cemetery, opened in 1856, is in east Fratton.
 At 52 acres, it is Portsmouth's largest cemetery and has about 400 burials a year.
 In February 2014, a ceremony celebrating the 180th anniversary of Portsmouth's Polish community was held at the cemetery.
 The approximately 25 acre Milton Road Cemetery, founded on 8 April 1912, has about 200 burials per year.
 There is a crematorium in Portchester.